Bringing History to Life in Canada's Capital

 Established in 2013 and based in Ottawa, Ontario, the 100th Regiment of Foot recreates an actual British Army Regiment from the Napoleonic War period.

 The 100th Regiment has the unique opportunity to perform early 19th century military drills, musket firing, and music for visitors from all over the world right in the heart of Canada's capital.

 Active throughout the year, the regiment spends much of the summer months on Parliament Hill and the adjacent Rideau Canal’s Ottawa Locks located downtown next to the Chateau Laurier.
 The Rideau Canal is both a National Historic Site of Canada and a UNESCO World Heritage Site.

 When not on Parliament Hill or at the Ottawa Locks, the regiment attends community events, parades, heritage days, and re-enactments.

-The regiment's members are for the most part volunteers who take part in activities year round and enjoy history, meeting new people, and having fun.
+The regiment's members are volunteers who take part in activities year round and enjoy history, meeting new people, and having fun.

 Connection with Ottawa